 We have closed our additional winter ward capacity on the 6 April 2015, and have sustained the capacity within the division.
-Plans to reduce beds in correlation with the improvements in the Emergency Flow Programme are in progress with plans to reduce capacity in June 2015.
+Plans to reduce beds in correlation with the improvements in the Emergency Flow Programme are in progress with plans to reduce capacity from June 2015.
+We have made the decision when the bed capacity was tight to not open additional capacity ward, and we have reduced the bed base at Newark Hospital to support the vacancy gap on Sconce Ward (8 beds closed) and on Ward 33 (8 beds closed) at Kings Mill Hospital.

 We have responded to the Emergency Department NICE staffing guidance, and we have undertaken a gap analysis against the recommendations, this has informed the budget setting process.
-We discuss the medical and nursing gaps and skill mix in Emergency Department and Emergency Assessment Unit (and any other areas) at every bed meeting which is three times a day, seven days a week.
+We discuss the medical and nursing gaps and skill mix in Emergency Department and Emergency Assessment Unit (and any other areas) at every bed meeting which is four times a day, seven days a week.

-We have reported the current information monthly on UNIFY and NHS Choices, and the Trust achieved 100% or greater for Registered Nurses and Healthcare Assistants day and night average fill rate in March 2015.
+We have reported the current information monthly on UNIFY and NHS Choices, and the Trust achieved 100% or greater for Registered Nurses and Healthcare Assistants day and night average fill rate in April 2015.
 The Healthcare Assistant has an increase in the average fill rate, and this demonstrates the utilisation of Healthcare Assistants to support the additional enhanced care needs required to some patients require 1:1 care.
-We have submitted our 6 monthly nurse staffing report to the April 2015 Trust Board.